HKalbasi/zngur/book/src/how_it_works.md

 type for this compile session.
 Knowing the size and alignment of a type enables `std::ptr::read` and `std::ptr::write`.
 These functions only need the pointer to be valid (which basically means `ptr..ptr+size` should belong to a single live chunk of memory, [read more](https://doc.rust-lang.org/std/ptr/index.html#safety)) and aligned.
-So Zngur can use the pointer to the underlying `data` in those functions:
+So Zngur can use a pointer to `data`, as defined below, in those functions:

 ```C++
 alignas(align_value) mutable ::std::array<uint8_t, size_value> data;